- Applicants must have earned an undergraduate degree from an accredited four-year college

 - Please submit at least one original, signed letter of recommendation.

 - Only one letter is required, but two is preferred

 - Letters of recommendation should be from academic or professional sources.

 - Contact information for recommenders can be entered in the GradCAS system, or letters

-may be sent directly to Graduate Law Admissions (see address below).
+may be emailed directly to Graduate Law Admissions (see address below).